7 Best Day Trips from Madrid, Spain

 Consuegra

-Consuegra isn’t the most popular of the various Madrid side trips, but it gives you a chance to get away from the crowds.
-The town is mostly known for its giant windmills and their appearance in the book Don Quixote.
+Consuegra isn’t the most popular Madrid side trip, but it gives you a chance to get away from the crowds.
+Located about 130 kilometres south of the Spanish capital, the town is mostly known for its giant windmills and their appearance in the book Don Quixote.

 In the book, Don Quixote mistakes the windmills for monsters.
 You can catch a glimpse of the windmills for yourself and then explore the nearby Consuegra Castle.